BlakeRhodes/NeoArcadia/Hunters.md

 # Skills

-Survival - PP Cost 1
+Survival - PP Cost 2
 - You can spend 1 R to add +1 to Foraging Rolls, this may be done after the roll is made.
+- You may take this skill up to 3 times

 Harvest the Land - PP Cost 3
 - When you succeed in a Forage Roll gain one ration, max 6